kusha31/How_are_my_stocks_doing_today/README.md

 # How_are_my_stocks_doing_today
-Stock news summarizer and sentiment analysis on the news
+Stock news summarizer and sentiment analysis of the stock news